vinicius-cavallaro-silva/seacher_automation/README.md

 - **What's the print screen's is stored?**

-  It has been stored in the folder: 'searched / image_screenshot'
+  It has been stored in a SQLite database.

 ### Any Suggestions
-[creator's email:](daniele.a.longato@gmail.com) daniele.a.longato@gmail.com
+[creator's email:](vinicius.cavallaro.silva@gmail.com) vinicius.cavallaro.silva@gmail.com